Wednesday, December 1, 2021

 James son to James Gordon soldier in the Highland Regiment & Isobel Robertson his wife was born 9th Septr. & bapt'd 12th 1757.
 [Parish registers for Kingussie and Insh, 1724-1854.
 FHL, Microfilm 008075570, image 41a].

-Note: The name Serjeant James Gordon appears in Captain Alexander McLeod's Company of Colonel Fraser's Regiment in 1763.
-Captain McLeod assumed command on 4 September 1759 from Captain Alexander Cameron, the original commander of Colonel Fraser's 12th Company, established July 1757.
+Note: The name Serjeant James Gordon appears with Captain Alexander McLeod of Colonel Fraser's regiment in 1763.
+Captain McLeod assumed command on 4 September 1759 from Captain Alexander Cameron, the original commander of Colonel Fraser's 12th company, established July 1757.
 Additional research should be performed to ensure both men are the same soldier.

 Gunn